GSA-TTS/FAC/docs/product/roadmap.md

 ## ~~Option 3: Integrate more closely with the current FAC~~
-NINA: Let's assume we don't have to consider this optionn
+NINA: Let's assume we don't have to consider this option

 **Goals:** Avoid the risks of big rewrite and deploy more modest updates incrementally.
 Avoid risk of Census being asked to maintain current system past a certain date.